piever/simpleblog/content/post/Sputnik2.md

 The advantage of this decomposition is that new CSS backends can be added with relative simplicity (see for example [InteractUIkit](https://github.com/piever/InteractUIkit.jl), which is just a few lines of code).

-As defining a backend is mainly done by specifying what classes to use for every widget, a future plan is to allow a set of "themes" based on some atomic CSS framwork: each theme could have a different color scheme, or different button shapes / styles, different fonts and so on.
+As defining a backend is mainly done by specifying what classes to use for every widget, a future plan is to allow a set of "themes" based on some atomic CSS framework: each theme could have a different color scheme, or different button shapes / styles, different fonts and so on.

 ## How does it work in practice